 Previous Referendum Results

-Find the results for the Union's previous elections below:
+Find the results for the Students' Union's previous referendums below:

 |Do you agree with attendance monitoring of students at Queen Mary, University of London?
 (March 2013)